The cold case murders of Elizabeth and Cherie Nicole Barnes - St. Louis, Missouri - December 1, 1986

 In the investigation of Cherie, police came across an unidentified child found on August 20, 1989 in Skaggs Creek, Glasgow, Kentucky.
 The remains, found in a blue suitcase in the water, were those of a biracial girl, approximately two and a half years old, who had died between 1986 and 1987.
 The description matched Cherie's description, and the police decided to show photos of the suitcase to the child's aunts.
 According to them, the suitcase belonged to a set that had once belonged to Elizabeth.

-Because no DNA testing could be conducted on the remains, the police had a facial superposition made of the skull and a photo of Cherie.
+Because no DNA testing could be conducted on the remains, the police had a facial superimposition made of the skull and a photo of Cherie.
 This revealed similarities that led to the assumption that the remains were Cherie's.

 Perhaps there is someone who could provide 100% clarity.
 Because in 1989 the police appeared to have received three telephone calls about the human remains in the suitcase.
 The caller claimed to be a lawyer, and said his client wanted to get immunity and provide information about the case.
 However, the caller never called back, and the police were never able to trace him.